DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ![](img/img6.png)

 For the runtime profiling, we use timestamp queries.
-Note that accuracy of timestamp queries is hardware-dependent and, more importantly, that using queries may prevent commands for overlapping.
+Note that accuracy of timestamp queries is hardware-dependent and, more importantly, using queries may prevent commands from overlapping.
 For precise profiling you should use specialized tools from hardware vendors.

 In the profiler we have two important intervals: the frame time and the time between two graphics passes.